 A retainer fee is one of the most common attorney fee schedules.
 A retainer is an amount of money that’s paid to a lawyer in advance to retain (hire) him/her to represent you in a legal matter.
 When setting a retainer fee, an attorney anticipates the amount of legal work that must be done and asks the client to either pay it in full or in installment payments, as determined by the terms of the retainer fee agreement between the attorney and the client.

-For example, if you hire an attorney and ask him to represent you in a legal matter, such as breach of contract, he may ask for a retainer fee of $4,000 to handle the issue for you.
-The attorney then deducts his hourly rate, the cost for drafting legal documents, and other legal expenses from the retainer fee that’s paid at the outset of the representation.
-If the attorney incurs costs that exceed the retainer fee, he will charge you an overage to cover what wasn’t covered by the retainer fee.
+For example, if you hire an attorney to represent you in a breach of contract case, they may require an advance payment of $4,000 to handle the issue.
+The attorney then deducts their hourly rate, the cost of drafting legal documents, and other legal expenses from the initial payment.
+If the legal costs exceed the initial amount, the attorney will charge an additional amount to cover what wasn’t included in the original agreement.

 Retainer fee agreements typically contain the following information:

-Typically, attorneys send their clients monthly billing statements that show the client an itemized list of the expenses the client incurred.
-When the client receives the bill, usually, he will have to pay the costs immediately.
-If the client does not pay promptly, the attorney or law firm representing the client can place a lien on any recovery, property, or documents that are within the attorney’s possession, allowing him to retain the property until the client pays the overdue balance.
+Typically, attorneys send their clients monthly billing statements detailing the expenses incurred.
+Upon receiving the bill, clients are generally expected to make payments promptly.
+If a client delays payment, the attorney or law firm may place a lien on any recovery, property, or documents in their possession, ensuring they retain the property until the overdue balance is settled.

 What Does an Attorney Do with the Retainer Fee?